slime-systems/slime-document--support/docs/guides.md

 In fact, we don't use JavaScript as our primary backend language;
 we made the example in the language because we hoped it would provide you with a quick way to try things out.

+## What's next?

+Head to [the API references](./api.md), to implement the real functionalities aside Hello World.